aress31/openapi-parser/README.md

 - Operating System: Compatible with `Linux`, `macOS`, and `Windows` operating systems.
 - Java Development Kit (JDK): `Version 11` or later.
-- Burp Suite Professional or Community Edition: `Version 2023.3.2` or later.
+- Burp Suite Professional or Community Edition: `Version 2023.11.1.3` or later.

   > [!IMPORTANT]
   > Please note that using any version lower than `2023.3.2` may result in a [java.lang.NoSuchMethodError](https://forum.portswigger.net/thread/montoya-api-nosuchmethoderror-275048be).
 It is crucial to use the specified version or a more recent one to avoid this issue.

 ### 2. Build tool

-- Gradle: `Version 6.9` or later (recommended).
+- Gradle: `Version 8.5` or later (recommended).
 The [build.gradle](https://github.com/aress31/swurg/blob/main/lib/build.gradle) file is provided in the project repository.

 ### 3. Environment variables

-- Set up the `JAVA_HOME` environment variable to point to the JDK installation directory.
+- Set up the `JAVA_HOME` environment variable to point to the `JDK` installation directory.

 Please ensure that all system requirements, including a compatible version of `Burp Suite`, are met before building and running the project.
 Note that the project's external dependencies will be automatically managed and installed by `Gradle` during the build process.
 Adhering to the requirements will help avoid potential issues and reduce the need for opening new issues in the project repository.